If you're a history buff, you likely know Mariposa, California.

 The Edge of The Sierra Foothills

 At the southernmost border of the Sierra Foothills American Viticultural Area (AVA), this county also has a handful of wineries.

 The Sierra Foothills AVA–at more than 2 million acres–is one of the largest wine regions in the country and is bordered by Lake Tahoe, Yosemite National Park, and the central valley.
-It's known as the epicenter of the California Gold Rush and the earliest vines were planted during that era.
+It's known as the epicenter of the California Gold Rush, and the earliest vines were planted during that era.

 Most think of El Dorado County, Shenandoah Valley, and Amador County when you mention Sierra Foothills wine.
-But the region is varied with numerous microclimates, loamy and granitic soil, warm days, cool nights, and is situated at elevation between 1,000 and 3,000 feet.
+But the region is varied with numerous microclimates, loamy and granitic soil, warm days, cool nights, and is situated between 1,000 and 3,000 feet.

-Within the Sierra Foothills Wine Region you'll find both Mediterranean-style climate and more temperate climate similar to the Rhône River Valley.
-This allows for variety in the grape varieties grown, though most are red wines and Zinfandel is the most historic grape planted.
+Within the Sierra Foothills Wine Region, you'll find both Mediterranean-style climate and more temperate climate similar to the Rhône River Valley.
+This allows for variety in the grape varieties grown, though most are red wines, and Zinfandel is the most historic grape planted.

 Wine In Mariposa